Are you looking to expand your portrait photography skills? If so, you’re in luck!

 8. Fine Art Portrait

-A fine art portrait is a shot of a person (or group of people) that is taken in a studio or on location with the intention of it being exhibited as a piece of art.
+A fine art portrait is a shot of a person (or group of people) taken in a studio or on location with the intention of being exhibited as a piece of art.

 Fine art portraits can be candid or posed, and they are often taken with a specific aesthetic in mind.
 Fine art portraits also fall under the genre of fine art photography.

-If you’re looking to take a fine art portrait, be sure to have your subject dress in their best clothes and prepare for a bit of posing.
+If you want to take a fine art portrait, be sure to have your subject dress in their best clothes and prepare for some posing.

-The people who often ask for fine art portraits are models, actors, or anyone who wants a high-quality, artistic portrait for their portfolio (although anyone can get one if they choose to).
+Models, actors, or anyone who wants a high-quality, artistic portrait for their portfolio often ask for fine art portraits (although anyone can get one if they choose to).

 9. Boudoir Portrait